 - Chronic pain

 - A decrease in bladder/bowel control

-In addition to TBI, other types of brain injuries also occur.
-Common causes include oxygen deprivation, heart attacks and strokes, open head injuries, toxic exposure, infections, brain tumors and birth injury.
+In addition to TBI, other types of brain injuries also occur that can be just as damaging.
+Common causes of these alternative brain injuries can include oxygen deprivation, heart attacks and strokes, open head injuries, toxic exposure, infections, brain tumors, and birth injury.

 When oxygen is prevented from flowing to the brain, irreversible brain damage can occur within minutes.
-Respiratory failure, drops in blood pressure and lack of oxygen in the air can cause oxygen deprivation.
-Drowning, smoke inhalation and lack of proper ventilation are also circumstances where the brain may not get sufficient oxygen.
-For individuals who survive such situations, brain damage can result in memory disabilities and a lack of awareness.
+Respiratory failure, drops in blood pressure, and lack of oxygen in the airways can cause oxygen deprivation.
+Drowning, smoke inhalation, and lack of proper ventilation are also circumstances where the brain may not get sufficient oxygen and can suffer as a result.
+For individuals who survive such situations, brain damage can result in memory disabilities and a general lack of awareness.

 Heart Attacks and Strokes

 Often, people who have suffered from heart attacks or strokes end up losing mobility in certain or all parts of the body and cause speech to become very difficult.
 This is because heart attacks and strokes also deprive the brain of oxygen by blocking blood flow to the brain.
 In a stroke, blood vessels in the brain can also hemorrhage, which directly damages the cells in that particular area.

 Bullet wounds, objects that penetrate the skull, or falls that crack the skull can also create severe brain damage.

 Harmful chemicals, such as carbon monoxide, gas, lead, solvents, and pesticides can damage neurons and create brain injury.